EtherealEngine/etherealengine-docs/docs/developer/typescript/02_basics/02_physics.md

 ## Our problem
 We added some components to our sphere, so that the engine can draw the sphere into the screen and we can see it.
-But right now it is only an "empty shell" that sits there doing nothing, which is a bit boring.
+But right now it is only an "empty shell" that sits there doing nothing.
-We cannot even use it as a platform to walk on!
+We cannot even move it or push it around!
+What a boring ball.
 Lets fix that.

 ## Our solution